rmolinamir/typescript-cheatsheet/README.md

 ### useCallback

 Both `useCallback` and `useMemo` are commonly compared to `shouldComponentUpdate`.
-This is because both of the previously mentioned hook return [*memoized*](https://en.wikipedia.org/wiki/Memoization) callbacks and values respectively.
+This is because both of the previously mentioned hooks return [*memoized*](https://en.wikipedia.org/wiki/Memoization) callbacks and values respectively.
 Memoization is basically caching the results of expensive functions in case they are executed again, and if so, then the cached values will be returned instead of executing the functions, which in turn will increase performance.

 To summarize, they are commonly used to increase performance, which is the reason they're compared to `shouldComponentUpdate`, and, `useCallback` will be used for functions whereas `useMemo` will be used for values.